-One of the rarer and more aggressive forms of the disease, mesothelioma is a type of cancer found on the lining of the lungs, heart, and abdomen.
-Unlike other types of cancer, malignant mesothelioma has only one known cause – exposure to asbestos.
+Mesothelioma is a rare but aggressive form of cancer found on the lining of the lungs, heart, and abdomen.
+Unlike other types of cancer, malignant mesothelioma has only one known cause – asbestos exposure.

 Although this material is no longer permitted in new buildings, many people still come in contact with it through their work.

 Here, we’re going to take a closer look at the most vital mesothelioma statistics that can help clarify the issue around this rare but still highly impactful disease.
 We’ll explore mesothelioma causes, prognosis, incidence, survival rates, and much more.

 If you’re interested in learning more about this particular kind of cancer, then read on for more stats and facts.

 Fortunately, mesothelioma incidence in the country has been decreasing over the past decades.
 But this doesn’t mean that the risk of developing the disease is completely gone.

 In fact, 3,000 new cases of mesothelioma are diagnosed every year in America.
 Studies also estimated that at least 20 million people could develop the disease.

 On average, a patient is first diagnosed with the condition as late as their early 70s.
 This means that some retirement plans may not go according to schedule, unfortunately, as retirement statistics say so.